What is Cushing Syndrome?

 - High blood pressure

-Rev. 11/2019.
-MassGeneral Hospital for Children and Massachusetts General Hospital do not endorse any of the brands listed on this webpage.
-This webpage is intended to provide health information so that you can be better informed.
+Rev. 6/2020.
+MassGeneral Hospital for Children and Massachusetts General Hospital do not endorse any of the brands listed on this handout.
+This handout is intended to provide health information so that you can be better informed.
 It is not a substitute for medical advice and should not be used to treatment of any medical conditions.